You don’t need a degree to become a Police Constable.

 If you have a degree in any subject, you can join and follow a work-based programme, support by off the job learning.
 This route normally takes two years, and the learning you have undergone is recognised in a graduate diploma in professional policing practice when you complete your probation.

-- Pre Join Degree - Probation period is two years
+Diploma in Professional Policing Degree (DiPP) - Probation period is two years

 Police officers make difficult decisions which impact the public every day.
 They face complex problems, often in dangerous situations, with growing demands from digital investigation and vulnerable people.